-With multiple different burst modes to play with and satisfying, DSLR-style handling, the FZ1000 offers plenty of functionality for any sports photographer, and its video features are no slouch either, with 4K 30p video that looks great and can also be used to extract high-quality stills.
+With multiple different burst modes to play with and satisfying, DSLR-style handling, the FZ1000 offers plenty of functionality for any nature photographer, and its video features are no slouch either, with 4K 30p video that looks great and can also be used to extract high-quality stills.

-Best wildlife camera traps
+Best wildlife trail cameras

 Sometimes it’s not possible to wait for your subject to come to you, which is where a trail camera comes in.
 These tough cameras are activated by a subject’s movement (and even body heat), allowing you to be tucked up in bed and leave the camera to do the hard work for you.
 Our top pick is the Bushnell Core DS No Glow.

 Unlike the Bushnell Core DS No Glow, the Solar Dark from Spypoint doesn’t solely rely on battery power.
-As the name suggests, it can be solar powered to extend its life out in the field.
-Alternatively it can also draw power from either a rechargeable Lithium ion battery or 6 AA batteries.
+As the name suggests, it can be solar-powered to extend its life out in the field.
+Alternatively, it can also draw power from either a rechargeable Lithium-ion battery or 6 AA batteries.

 Best wildlife cameras for enthusiasts

 While the traditional 45-point phase-detect AF system is good, it’s when you use the rear screen that it really shines thanks to the inclusion of Canon’s excellent Dual Pixel AF technology.
-Married to this is a polished touchscreen interface that’s really intuitive and a battery life that’s good for an incredibly 1,300 shots.
-Try doing that with a mirrorless camera.
+Married to this is a polished touchscreen interface that’s really intuitive and has a battery life that’s good for 1,300 shots.

-Read more: Canon EOS 90D review
+Read our full Canon EOS 90D review for more details

 Nikon’s high-end APS-C DSLR has been around for a while now, but that shouldn’t dull its appeal for wildlife photographers out there, especially as the price has dropped quite a bit in the last year or so.
-Borrowing a lot of tech from the then flagship Nikon D5 DSLR, the D500 is a camera geared towards action.
+Borrowing a lot of tech from the then flagship Nikon D5 DSLR, the Nikon D500 is a camera geared towards action.